cellgeni/sceasy/README.md

 # sceasy

-`sceasy` is a package that helps easy conversion of different single-cell data formats to each other.
+`sceasy` (pronounced "see-zee") is a package that helps easy conversion of different single-cell data formats to each other.
 Converting to AnnData creates a file that can be directly used in [cellxgene](https://github.com/chanzuckerberg/cellxgene) which is an interactive explorer for single-cell transcriptomics datasets.

 > ### Warning